Wednesday, November 13, 2024

 With frame finishes 8 by 7 inches.

-I am not sure what I will do with these blocks yet so I put a frame on only one to get an idea of what the finished block looks like.
+I was not sure what I would do with these blocks so I put a frame on only one to get an idea of what the finished block looks like.

 I needed a calming and distracting activity on election day, so I decided to put one of my many Scottie Dog sketches to fabric.
 I've played with different proportions and construction techniques for a few years.
 There are many variations of the pieced Scottie.
 Here are the directions for my method, using the Easy Angle or Bonnie Hunter's essential triangle tool and Doug Leko's simple folded corner tool--mini size